 Do not keep things because you think you have to.
 That is simply an unexpected pressure you are putting on yourself.

-Most people know that a gift they are giving my not be something that is needed or loved.
+Most people know that a gift they are giving may not be something that is needed or loved.
 And that’s okay!
 Even you have given gifts to others that they may already have or may not even want at all.
-The thing to remember is, you do not give gifts with requirements attached to them.
+The thing to remember is, that you do not give gifts with requirements attached to them.
 And if that is true, then others are not giving gifts to YOU in the same way.